m3y54m/pcb-pinguino-4550/README.md

-# PIC-based Arduino-like Board, Pinguino
+# Pinguino: PIC-based Arduino-like Development Board

 Designed and built just for FUN in 2016.